 What problem can you solve with your coding skills?
 What about that app you always wanted to develop?
-We are kick-starting the womENcourage 2019 conference with a one-day-long hackathon, where you can use your coding skills to bring your ideas to life.
-We will accept up to 100 hackathon participants based on merit.
+We are kick-starting the womENcourage 2019 conference with a one-day-long hackathon, where you can use your coding skills to bring your ideas to life and win amazing prizes.

 A hackathon is best described as an “invention marathon”.
 Anyone who has an interest in technology attends a hackathon to learn, build and share their creations in a relaxed and welcoming atmosphere.
 You don’t have to be a programmer and you certainly don’t have to be majoring in Computer Science.